qbpsimulator/bimp-ui/README.md

 <link href="./resources/css/style.css" rel="stylesheet" type="text/css" />
 ```

-Also, you need the following files to be included on your site (opened to launc BPMN viewer and heatmap):
+Also, you need the following files to be included on your site (opened to launch BPMN viewer and heatmap):
 example/heatmapViewer.html, example/bpmnViewer.html

 You can set the files to initialize Bimp with by passing in an argument to init function: